Budget Calculator

 Travel insurance

-Annual policy ÷ 12 – essential if not covered by your credit card
+Annual policy divided by 12.
+Essential if not covered by your credit card

 $